dfuse-io/docs/content/eosio/public-apis/samples.md

 ---
 weight: 70
-title: Samples
+pageTitle: Samples
-titleProtocolIcon: eosio
+pageTitleIcon: eosio
-menuTitle: Public APIs
+sideNavTitle: Public APIs

 # TODO: purge of all its ETH stuff
 # TODO: I've renamed `main` to `eosio` here.. but that doesn't work with all the menus..